euniceyliu/AC215_MoodSync/README.md

 - These containers have scripts for data creation, model training, and rag pipeline and inference

 **Notebooks/Reports**
-- The reports and notebooks folder contain code that is not part of container - the reports contain the project proposal, and the notebooks contain EDA and some preliminary preprocessing of data.
+- The reports and notebooks folder contain code that is not part of container.
+The 'reports' folder contains the project proposal from Milestone 1.
+The 'notebooks' folder contains EDA on the Genius lyrics dataset that was utilized for the RAG documents, as well as a notebook for data preprocessing of the Spotify fine-tuning data.

 ## Application Mock-Up